Conference papers and presentations

 Over 97% of the annual volume of ethylene produced is based on thermal cracking of petroleum hydrocarbons with steam, i.e., steam cracking or pyrolysis.
 The reactions are highly endothermic, so a high energy input is required.
 After this step, the stream is severely cooled down, in order to stop side reactions .
 The downstream processing starts with a water quench, followed by a multistage compression with the cracked gas is scrubbed for acid gas removal .
 The cracked gas is thereafter dehydrated by chilling and dried by the use of molecular sieves.
 The water-free cracked gas goes into a distillation column train, in order to separate and recover valuable products, like ethylene and propylene.

 Here we aim to understand both plant behaviour and response to factors that may affect the recovery of propylene from the C3 splitter column.
 These being the rate fouling over time, the reduction in feed flowrate of propane required to compensate for fouling, as well as the role margins available within the various unit operations in the flowshet aid in bringing the throughput back to a situation where no fouling is present in the reactor.
-Finally, a formal mathematical optimisation is applied for reducing the energy demand as well as total annualized cost.
+Finally, a formal mathematical optimization is applied for reducing the energy demand as well as total annualized cost.

 A. Chauvel and G. Lefebvre, Petrochemical Processes, Paris: ?ditions Technip, 1989.